 (a) takes proceedings in a court of competent jurisdiction to establish his claim to the interest specified in the caveat and gives notice of that taking to the Registrar; or

-(b) obtains and serves on the Registrar an order of the Supreme Court or a Judge restraining the Commissioner from making a direction under section 81W(4) or (5).
+(b) obtains and serves on the Registrar an order of the Supreme Court or a judge restraining the Commissioner from making a direction under section 81W(4) or (5).

 (5) A caveat shall not be renewed by or on behalf of the same person in respect of the same interest.